Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Acknowledgments

 \section{Acknowledgments}

 \textbf{Funding:} This work was supported by the National Key Research and Development Program of China (Grant Nos.
-2021YFB3601303) and National Natural Science Foundation of China (No. 62171013). \textbf{Author contributions:} M. W., C. J., and Z. W. conceived and designed the experiments.
+2021YFB3601303) and National Natural Science Foundation of China (No. 62171013).

+\textbf{Author contributions:} M. W., C. J., and Z. W. conceived and designed the experiments.
 C. J., H. L., and Z. Z., conducted the experiment and data acquisition.
 M. W., W. Z., Z. H., and Y. Z. analyzed the data.
 All authors discussed the results.
 M. W. wrote the draft, and all authors contributed to the review and editing.
-Z. W., H. L. and W. Z. supervised the project. \textbf{Competing interests:} The authors declare no conflict of interest. \textbf{Data Availability Statement:} All data needed to evaluate the conclusions in the paper are presented in the paper and/or the Supplementary Materials.
+Z. W., H. L. and W. Z. supervised the project.